The more I learn, the more I realize how much I don’t know.

 Okay, maybe I’m not to 10,000 yet, but I’ve learned—and continue to learn—what does and doesn’t work.
 For starters, in today’s publishing world, any publishing path requires authors to actively engage readers online.
 Ever a troubleshooter, I began designing blogs and websites and experimenting with social media.

 But I didn’t want to keep what I learned to myself.
 If I could help other writers skip a couple of my mistakes, then they could communicate their stories more effectively.
 A teacher at heart, I began to share my experiences through technology and blogging workshops at the Florida Christian Writers’ Conference.

 That’s where I met author and entrepreneur Bethany Jett.
-Bethany saw my heart for helping writers share their stories and proposed I partner with her to create a series of videos on her website, teaching the basics about popular social media platforms.
+Bethany saw my heart for helping writers share their stories and proposed I create training videos on her website to teach some basics.

 Helping Your Writer’s Journey

 Like me, maybe your writing journey hasn’t taken a traditional path.
 That’s okay.
 The path I’d recommend would look something like the flowchart below, but regardless of the order, the components still work together.
 Let’s look at each one, and then I’ll come back to Bethany’s proposal.